If you were to send yourself a postcard from your desired future, what would it say?

 - Organisation level: Size, number of employees, income, kind of products/services they offer, problems they have that you can solve, geography.

 - Individual: attitude, approach, values, job role, personal preferences.

 Get as specific as you can.
 Then ask these questions.
 Will they buy what you sell?
 Do they have the problems you want to solve?
 Which individuals and business in which sector best fit with what you’re selling?

-Work should give you two things:
+As Bryony mentions in her book, work should give you two things: